Whole Wheat Sourdough: Easy Recipe + Health Benefits

 Or be like us and ALWAYS double your recipes!

-This is a no-fuss, whole-food list—just four staples for maximum flavor:
+This is a no-fuss, whole-food list, just four staples for plenty of flavor:

 Nutrition per slice (approx.): 142 kcal, 30g carbs, 5g protein, 4g fiber, minimal sugar.

-Follow these precisely as in the Farmhouse on Boone official recipe—I've added my Mama Fern tips for family kitchens.
+Follow these as in the Farmhouse on Boone official recipe.
+I've added my Mama Fern tips for family kitchens.

 In a large bowl, combine water, active starter (100g), salt (10g), and flour (475g).
-Use your hands to mix for ~5 minutes until shaggy—no dry bits.
+Use your hands to mix for ~5 minutes until shaggy, with no dry bits.
 Cover with a damp 100% cotton tea towel.
 Let autolyze (rest) for 1 hour.
 This hydrates the bran-heavy whole wheat, easing gluten development.

 Your dough transforms from sticky to smooth, elastic silk.
 This is not a strict thing!
-Skip a couple, add more in, switch around the timing- it will still likely turn into delicious bread!
+Skip a couple, add more in, switch around the timing, and it will still likely turn into delicious bread!

 Cover with beeswax wrap..
 Let rise in a warm spot until doubled (~8 hours for me on the counter, I speed it up this time of year by placing near the fireplace).
 Look for bubbles and a domed top.
 Whole wheat ferments faster due to enzymes, so check on it every few hours.

-On a counter, spin dough into a tight ball for tension—rotate toward you gently.
-Rest uncovered 15-20 mins (builds skin to prevent sticking).
+On a counter, spin dough into a tight ball for tension, rotating toward you gently.
+Rest uncovered 15 to 20 mins (builds skin to prevent sticking).
 Flip onto floured surface, reshape tautly.
 Place seam-up in a lightly floured banneton or tea towel-lined bowl.

 Cover with plastic (or bag it).
-Refrigerate 12-14 hours—or up to a week!
+Refrigerate 12 to 14 hours, or up to a week!
 This slow proof deepens flavor and fits busy schedules.
-Room-temp alternative: 2-4 hours warm.
+Room-temp alternative: 2 to 4 hours warm.
 I usually do a double batch so ones put to bake and one in the fridge for long fermentation for another days quick meal.

 Result: A rustic boule with chewy crust, open(ish) crumb, and wheaty heart.
-Not store-fluffy (whole grains!), but superior in taste.
+Not store-fluffy (whole grains!), but better in taste.

-This isn't hobby baking—it's lifestyle nutrition.
+This is more than hobby baking.
+It's lifestyle nutrition.
 Here's the payoff.

-Sourdough's lactic acid bacteria predigest gluten and phytic acid, boosting mineral absorption (iron, zinc) and easing digestion—vital for kids' tummies or sensitive adults.
+Sourdough's lactic acid bacteria predigest gluten and phytic acid, boosting mineral absorption (iron, zinc) and easing digestion.
+That matters for kids' tummies or sensitive adults.
 Whole wheat adds fiber (4g/slice), stabilizing blood sugar vs. white loaves.
-Studies back lower glycemic loads; I notice steadier energy.
+Studies back lower glycemic loads, and I notice steadier energy.

 ~50 mins active time over 2 days.
-No daily kneading—just folds and waits.
+No daily kneading, just folds and waits.
 Fridge-proofing means bake-fresh bread anytime.
 Starter?
-Feed weekly; discards fuel pancakes or other low-rise goods.
-Forgiving for beginners—overproof?
+Feed weekly, and the discards fuel pancakes or other low-rise goods.
+Forgiving for beginners, too.
+Overproof?
 Understretch?
 Still edible.

 Nutty, tangy depth from whole wheat + long ferment.
 Toast for breakfast, sandwich picnic lunches, or cube for stuffing.
 Customize: Add seeds, honey, or olives.
-Didn't eat fast enough (unlikely but it happens!)- turn into bread crumbs!
+Didn't eat fast enough (unlikely but it happens!)?
+Turn it into bread crumbs!

 Organic whole wheat aligns with our chemical-free ethos.
 Less packaging, zero preservatives.
-Teach kids fermentation as "kitchen alchemy"—ties to faith's themes of growth, patience.
-It also doubles as an affordable, low-effort, crowd-pleasing gift that will most certainly be used and appreciated whether for a new neighbor (don't just my image above for the foil, I didn't have a spare tea towel to give them!), hostess gift or potluck.
+Teach kids fermentation as "kitchen alchemy."
+It ties to faith's themes of growth and patience.
+It also doubles as an affordable, low-effort, crowd-pleasing gift that will most certainly be used and appreciated for a new neighbor (don't judge my image above for the foil, I didn't have a spare tea towel to give them!), a hostess gift, or a potluck.

 We launch March 16th!
 Get weekly blogs, family style tips, and be first to shop when we open.